John Calipari buyout would set record. What to know about his Kentucky basketball contract

 When Wake Forest fired Danny Manning in 2021, it gave the former Kansas star a buyout payment of nearly $14.7 million, according to USA TODAY Sports.
 It's the largest buyout sum any men's basketball coach has received since USA TODAY Sports began tracking buyout data in 2017.

-If UK and John Calipari split, how would the buyout compare to other college sports coaches'?
+If Kentucky and John Calipari split, how would the buyout compare to other college sports coaches'?

 While Calipari's buyout would be unprecedented for a men's basketball coach, it isn't even half as much as what Texas A&M gave former football coach Jimbo Fisher on his way out the door.